 A state of calamity was declared in Portugal on 4 May.
-Staying at home is now a civic duty for the general population.
+Staying at home was now a civic duty for the general population.

-The transition plan announced by the Government foresees different measures for different phases.
+The transition plan announced by the Government foresaw different measures for different phases.
 The first began on 4 May, while the second one began on 18 May and the following two started on 31 May and 1 June.

 The main measures included:

-- Masks are now mandatory on public transport, at all public attendance services, schools and commercial establishments, as well as in services that are open to the public;
+- Masks were mandatory on public transport, at all public attendance services, schools and commercial establishments, as well as in services that were opened to the public;

-- Events or gatherings with more than 10 people are forbidden;
+- Events or gatherings with more than 10 people were forbidden;

 - Relatives were now allowed at funerals;

 - Wherever possible, people should work from home;

-- Public transport will be equipped with disinfectant and capacity is limited to 66%;
+- Public transport equipped with disinfectant and capacity is limited to 66%;

-- Public services will see people by appointment;
+- Public services would see people by appointment;

-- Local commerce, including restaurants, hairdressers, bookshops and car stands, can now open;
+- Local commerce, including restaurants, hairdressers, bookshops and car stands, could open;

-- Libraries reopen and individual outdoor sports can be resumed.
+- Libraries reopened and individual outdoor sports could be resumed.

 Phase two began on 18 May, and included the following measures:

-- Restaurants, cafés, pastry shops and their respective terraces are now open, but safety measures must be observed.
-These include keeping a distance of two meters from other patrons, all customers must wear masks and the occupancy of the establishment is reduced to 50%;
+- Restaurants, cafes, pastry shops and their respective terraces opened, but safety measures had to be observed.
+These included keeping a distance of two meters from other patrons, all customers must wear masks and the occupancy of the establishment is reduced to 50%;

-- Shops up to 400 M2 can open, so long as they have a door to the outside.
-Masks are mandatory in commercial spaces and limits must be set on the total area in which people are allowed to circulate;
+- Shops up to 400 M2 could open, so long as they had a door to the outside.
+Masks were mandatory in commercial spaces and limits had to be set on the total area in which people were allowed to circulate;

-- Museums, monuments and palaces, art galleries and exhibition rooms can resume their activity.
-Visitors must disinfect their hands and use masks indoors, as well as respect safety distances;
+- Museums, monuments and palaces, art galleries and exhibition rooms could resume their activity.
+Visitors had to disinfect their hands and use masks indoors, as well as respect safety distances;

-- Camping and caravan sites reopen, as do motorhome service stations, football and rugby pitches and stadiums.
-Recreational sailing lessons can resume, and boats can be surveyed and inspected again;
+- Camping and caravan sites reopened, as did motorhome service stations, football and rugby pitches and stadiums.
+Recreational sailing lessons could resume, and boats could be surveyed and inspected again;